Cantera/cantera/doc/doxygen/mainpage.md

 # %Cantera C++ Reference

-Use sidebar to view detailed documentation of the C++ code, or use the following
+Use the sidebar to view detailed documentation of the C++ code, or use the following
 shortcuts:

 * Overview of [**Cantera C++ Modules**](modules.html)